edgarrmondragon/tap-clinicaltrials/README.md

 _**Note:** This tap will work in any Singer environment and does not require Meltano.
 Examples here are for convenience and to streamline end-to-end orchestration scenarios._

-Your project comes with a custom `meltano.yml` project file already created.
-Open the `meltano.yml` and follow any _"TODO"_ items listed in the file.
 Go ahead and [install Meltano](https://docs.meltano.com/getting-started/installation/) if you haven't already.

 1. Install all plugins